shamiik/the-best-programmers/README.md

 ## Details

-To create This project I used
+at first creating components folder then used
+- Bootstarp & pure css
+- react Javascript
+    + destructuring
-bootstarp, react Javascript & for icon used fontAwesome.
+- for icon used fontAwesome